-2. Once the dough is ready, leave it in a bowl and set aside covered for about 10-30 mins.
-Meanwhile, you can go about making the potato masala for poori.
+- Once the dough is ready, leave it in a bowl and set aside covered for about 10-30 minutes.

-3. Once enough time has passed, knead it again and roll it into a long-ish log.
+- When ready, knead the dough again and roll it into a small log between your palms.
 Pinch off small lime-sized balls and roll into smooth balls.